Haijin: Effects

-The policy offered too little—decennial tribute missions comprising only two ships—as a reward for good behavior and enticement for Japanese authorities to root out their smugglers and pirates.
-The Hongwu Emperor's message to the Japanese that his army would "capture and exterminate your bandits, head straight for your country, and put your king in bonds" received the Ashikaga shogun's reply that "your great empire may be able to invade Japan but our small state is not short of a strategy to defend ourselves".

 Although the sea ban left the Ming army free to extirpate the remaining Yuan loyalists and secure China's borders, it tied up local resources.
 74 coastal garrisons were established from Guangzhou in Guangdong to Shandong; under the Yongle Emperor, these outposts were notionally manned by 110,000 subjects.
 The loss of income from taxes on trade contributed to chronic funding difficulties throughout the Ming, particularly for Zhejiang and Fujian provinces.
-By impoverishing and provoking both coastal Chinese and Japanese against the regime, it increased the problem it was purporting to solve.
-The initial wave of Japanese pirates had been independently dealt with by Jeong Mong-ju and Imagawa Sadayo, who returned their booty and slaves to Korea; Ashikaga Yoshimitsu delivered 20 more to China in 1405, which boiled them alive in a cauldron in Ningbo.
-However, the raids on China continued, most grievously under the Jiajing Emperor.
-By the 16th century, the "Japanese", "dwarf", and "eastern barbarian" pirates of the Jiajing wokou raids were mostly non-Japanese.
+The Ming also spent heavily on managing the tribute missions: the cost of accommodation for the embassy, escorting them to the capital and back, and presenting diplomatic gifts outweighed any profits the Ming received through the tribute trade.

+The policy offered too little—decennial tribute trade missions—to meet the massive Japanese demand for Chinese goods, forcing the populace into smuggling for survival and worsening instability along the coast.
+Whenever coastal defences attempted to interfere with the smuggling, the smugglers would turn to pillaging and kidnapping for ransom, increasing the problem it was purporting to solve.
+In the 16th century Jiajing wokou raids, the "Japanese", "dwarf", and "eastern barbarian" pirates were mostly non-Japanese.